To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Experimental Evaluation

-Our experiments show that the empirical privacy leakage from shuffling is substantially larger than the theoretical guarantees stemming from the Poisson sub-sampling analysis.
-This gap occurs in a wide range of parameter settings studied and, crucially, in those used to train SOTA as well~\cite{de2022unlocking,LTLH22}.
-For instance, De et al.~\cite{de2022unlocking} reportedly use shuffling to fine-tune a NF-ResNet-50 model on the Places-365 dataset at a theoretical $\varepsilon = 7.53$, but our audits show that the actual privacy leakage is almost double ($\empeps = 13.59$).
+Our experiments confirmed that the empirical privacy leakage observed from shuffling is much larger than the theoretial privacy leakage expected from the Poisson subsampling analysis when auditing models trained using the DP-SGD (Shuffle) algorithm.
+Specifically, for a LeNet-5 classifier trained on FMNIST at theoretical $\varepsilon = 1.0$ in the \PI model, we find an empirical privacy leakage amounting to $\empeps = 3.46$, almost $3.5\times$ the theoretical guarantee.

-\ccs{We also show that the gap is also observable when auditing real models trained using the DP-SGD (Shuffle) algorithm}.
-Specifically, when auditing a LeNet-5 classifier trained on the FMNIST dataset at theoretical $\varepsilon = 1.0$ under the slightly weaker \PI threat model, we observe an empirical $\empeps = 3.46$, almost $3.5\times$ the theoretical guarantee.
-However, under the weakest threat model considered, i.e., \Nat, the $\empeps$ is often below the expected theoretical guarantees $\varepsilon$, which suggests that strong threat models are necessary to audit shuffling mechanisms effectively.
+We also show that audits using a weaker adversary, i.e., \Nat, the $\empeps$ is well below the expected theoretical guarantees $\varepsilon$, which confirms that strong adversarial models are necessary to audit shuffling mechanisms effectively.